Most Famous Stadium in Madrid: Top 6 Picks

 Along with the streets of Concha Espina, Padre Damian, and Rafael Salgado, the stadium is inhibited in the block bound by Paseo de la Castellana.

-You can go to the stadium by their own metro station along line 10.
+You can go to the stadium by their metro station along line 10.
 Metro Station is known as Santiago Bernabeu.

-However, you can go by bus as well and the routes of the bus are 14, 27, 40, 43, 120, 147 as well as 150.
+However, you can go by bus as well, and the bus routes are 14, 27, 40, 43, 120, 147 and 150.

 1.4.
 The Big Club Matches and International Matches Played